-If you are following the pattern as is, then you will notice that there will be less gathers in the back of the dress – this is intended.
-If you chose to add darts to the back bodice piece (as i showed in last weeks tutorial) then you will simply need to gather the skirt more in the back than you normally would.
-The back of the skirt is designed to have less gathers than the front of the skirt (due to the ties), so adding more gathers in the back will not harm the dress visual – infact you should result in a similar ratio of gathers in the front as the back.
+If you are following the pattern as is, then you will notice that there will be fewer gathers in the back of the dress – this is intended.
+If you chose to add darts to the back bodice piece (as I showed in last week’s tutorial) then you will simply need to gather the skirt more in the back than you normally would.
+The back of the skirt is designed to have fewer gathers than the front of the skirt (due to the ties), so adding more gathers in the back will not harm the dress visual – in fact, you should result in a similar ratio of gathers in the front as the back.

 Sew the skirt to the bodice.
-I like to sew with the gathers facing upwards so that i can keep an eye on them and make sure they get sewn neatly.
+I like to sew with the gathers facing upwards so that I can keep an eye on them and make sure they get sewn neatly.

 Neaten the raw edge of the waistline.
 I used a serger.
 Then press the seam upwards.